Furrah/blog/content/greenhouse/mains-switch-over.md

 My dad has a large fish pond and would like to use the solar system to run the pumps, which require 150W of power.
 Can the solar system run the pumps 24/7?

+# Battery Capacity Overview

-The capacity of the batteries is 170Ah at 24V which would provide 4kWh of energy if drained.
-However, in practice, the state of charge should never drop below 20%, leaving us with 3.26kWh of usable energy.
+The battery system has a capacity of 170Ah at 24V, equating to 4kWh of total stored energy.
+In practice, the battery state of charge (SoC) should not drop below 20% to maintain battery health, resulting in 3.26kWh of usable energy.

-This would run the pumps for 3.26kWh/150W = 21.76 hours.
+This would run the pumps for approximately: <nr>

+**3.26kWh/150W = 21.76 hours**

 To edge on the side of caution I will also assume that the real capacity is less than this as the batteries are 4 years old now.
 A safety factor of 0.85 would result in 18.5 hours of continuous pump use.